regenwatchdog/regenwatchdog.github.io/_estates/hounslow/brabazonestate.md

 In the [Cabinet report](https://democraticservices.hounslow.gov.uk/documents/s157644/CEX432%20Housing%20Estate%20Regeneration%20Programme.pdf) it was agreed that six estates had already been identified as 'poor performing estates' and that these would be considered for early redevelopment.

+The six estates are: </br>
-Brabazon estate, Heston.
+The Brabazon estate, Heston.</br>
-Brookwood estate, Hounslow.
+The Brookwood estate, Hounslow.</br>
-Charlton House, Brentford.
+Charlton House, Brentford.</br>
-Convent Way estate, Heston.
+The Convent Way estate, Heston.</br>
-Norman Crescent estate, Heston.
+The Norman Crescent estate, Heston.</br>
-Oriel estate, Feltham.
+The Oriel estate, Feltham.